 Defining Application

-Register your application code with TelemetryOS Studio to deploy to devices
+Register the application code with TelemetryOS Studio to deploy to devices

 Defining Application

-After building your application code (typically using the CLI tool), you need to define it in TelemetryOS Studio to make it available for deployment to devices.
-This process connects your code repository to the TelemetryOS platform.
+After building application code (typically using the CLI tool), the application definition in TelemetryOS Studio makes it available for deployment to devices.
+This process connects the code repository to the TelemetryOS platform.

 Prerequisites